isabelxklee/html-workshop/README.md

 # Rails HTML/CSS Workshop

 ## What is HTML and CSS?
+HTML
+* HTML is the standard markup language for creating Web pages and it stands for Hyper Text Markup Language.
+* HTML describes the structure of a Web page.

+CSS
+* Cascading Style Sheets (CSS) is used to format the layout of a webpage.
+It describes how HTML elements are to be displayed on screen.

 ## Where to write custom HTML/CSS in your Rails app
 * Add any meta data about your website in `app > views > layouts > application.html.erb`